jeffhandley/strickland/docs/Composition/props.md

 # Built-In Validator: props

 The `props` validator performs validation on every object property for which validators are defined.
 The validators are supplied as an object with the shape matching the object.
-Here's an example for validating the person we used above showing what the detailed result properties are.

 ## Parameters

 The first parameter to the `props` validator factory is an object defining the properties to be validated on objects.
 These properties themselves have values that are validators.
-The second parameter is a `validatorContext` that is combined with the `validationContext` supplied to every validator.
-This allows context common to all validators to be supplied at the time of creation.
+The second parameter is a `validatorContext` that is combined with the context supplied to every validator; this allows context common to all validators to be supplied once at the time of creation.

 ## Result Properties

 * `props`: An object with properties matching those validated, with the values of the properties representing the validation results produced during validation

 The `props` validator adds a `props` property to the validation result that provides the detailed validation results of every property that was validated in the object's validators.
-Validators that were not executed because of validation succeeding early will be omitted from this array.
 The validation result property is named `props` to match the name of the validator (this is a common pattern in Strickland).

 ``` jsx